LuteOrg/lute-manual/src/usage/keyboard-bindings.md

 # Key bindings

+Lute comes with some default key bindings.

+You can change these and other shortcuts from the Settings > Keyboard Shortcuts menu.

 > Note: Before using the keyboard you must set the focus within the frame by clicking once on the frame.

 Some of these actions refer to the "current word" - that's either the word you're hovering over, or have clicked.